SAT and the Ivy League

 How Much Weight Do the Ivy League Schools Put on SAT Scores?

 There are several websites such as prepscholar.com that will offer you estimates of your percentage likelihood to get into a college based on your SAT score and GPA.
 These measures, however, ignore the possibility of having numerous other elements on your application that make you a strong candidate.
-Ivy League schools are intent on bringing in the best and the brightest, but they also recognize that sometimes SAT scores do not capture the full potential or intelligence of a student.
+Ivy League colleges are intent on bringing in the best and the brightest, but they also recognize that sometimes SAT scores do not capture the full potential or intelligence of a student.

 Average Scores for SATs at Ivy Leagues

 SAT Scores are important when applying to colleges, especially the Ivy Leagues.
-While average SAT scores differ across the 8 ivy league schools, they do have relatively similar numbers.
+While average SAT scores differ across the 8 Ivy League schools, they do have relatively similar numbers.
 One overall statistic to keep in mind is that an SAT score of 1580 (on a 1600 scale) places you in the top 25% of admitted applicants for most of the Ivy League schools.
 This score would be comparable to a 35 on the ACT.

 SAT Scores at Harvard

-Harvard College, seen as one of the best Ivy League schools, is allowing students to apply without SAT scores for the 2021-2022 admission cycle.
+Harvard University, seen as one of the best Ivy League institutions, is allowing students to apply without SAT scores for the 2021-2022 admission cycle.
 If a student does choose to submit scores, however, they can submit either the SAT or ACT (with or without the writing component).
 Harvard also mentions on their admissions website that subject tests can also be submitted.
 While these are not required, they do address that it is better to only submit one math subject test score when applying.

 Harvard also emphasizes that there is no “cutoff” score and that they will consider a composite score for the ACT.
 Like most universities, Harvard wants to make students aware that SAT scores are not the sole determining factor of admission and that oftentimes high school grades can play a role in determining college readiness.
 However, for those students that are homeschooled or do not have typical high school grades, it may be necessary to perform well on these tests to demonstrate readiness.